Are you sabotaging love?

 Are you accidently pushing love away?

 Could you be accidentally sabotaging love in your life?
 So, how does one push love away?
-In couples counselling find out how to overcome the barriers to intimacy
+At couples counselling Melbourne find out how to overcome the barriers to intimacy

 Have you ever noticed how desperately wanting something can result in the opposite?
 In love, the more we want something, the more it does not seem to happen naturally.
 In fact, I have noticed that the more we seek love, the more unloved one can feel.
 You cannot make someone love you, pressure them, force them into a relationship or commitment; otherwise they will feel the decision has been imposed upon them and they will resist the relationship.
 This can feel like subtle hints on a first date, such as talking about commitment or meeting the family, which can make the other person feel some kind of pressure to give you what you need, when they have not gotten to know you well enough to make up their own mind.
 They may not answer your calls, distance themselves or be put off.
 Everyone wants choice and the space to get to know someone, without feeling the connection is forced.